johku/Discord-AI-integration/README.md

 # Discord-AI-integration
 Discord bot that brings ChatGPT and Dall-E to a server

+!prompt <your message> for ChatGPT prompt
+!image <image request> for Dall-E image

 # Setup
 ## Create bot with no functionality